How Man in the Cloud or MITC attacks Work?

 Prevention of Man in the Cloud Attacks

 A highly successful and apt way of preventing such social-engineering attacks, which are likely to precede these “Man in the Cloud (MITC) attacks,s” is via combining adequate & proper technical controls with comprehensive training to teach security-awareness.

 How Do Firms Protect Them from Man in the Cloud Attacks via Access Control?

 One of the best technologies targeting the characteristics of these Man in the Cloud (MITC) attacks are cloud access security broker (CASB) solutions.
 CASBs either deploy inline where they can function as proxies or through APIs where they could monitor traffic to & from cloud platforms.
-Both of these options have their own benefits, but one of the major functions of these products is of monitoring cloud traffic for account anomalies that are say generated by such MITC attacks.
-Firms should now be well aware about the threats of man-in-the-cloud attacks and must also review their cloud-based apps as well as their infrastructure for seeing how such attacks can compromise their work environments and lead to data breaches.
-Deploying CloudCodes CASB solutions, which have Access Control module, can really safeguard the systems and prevent the organizations from these Man in the Cloud (MITC) attacks.
+Both of these options have their benefits, but one of the primary functions of these products is monitoring cloud traffic for account anomalies that are generated by such MITC attacks.